 I could easily write a whole essay on what makes a good teacher, as there are so many factors involved.
 People will also have different interpretations as to what makes for a good teacher and this can often come down to circumstances and individual experience.
 Here I’ve included what I believe to be some of the best teaching qualities and characteristics for teaching, so I hope you enjoyed the list.

 Were there any teaching qualities not included in the list?
-If you can think of any other important qualities for teaching let me know in the comments!
+If you can think of any other important qualities for teaching, or good qualities in a teacher you know, then let us know in the comments!